topolvm/topolvm/docs/proposals/multiple-volumegroups.md

 volumeBindingMode: WaitForFirstConsumer
 ```

-`lvmd` receives the device class as a parameter.
+The device class name is then passed to `lvmd`.
-`lvmd` has a setting for each device class, can decide a target volume group for a given device class.
+`lvmd` has a mapping between device classes and LVM volume groups.
-`lvmd` will operate a logical volume on the target volume group.
+It can, therefore, create a logical volume in multiple volume groups.

-If a device class is empty, `lvmd` will use default volume group.
+If no device class is given, `lvmd` will use the default volume group.
 Therefore, it is possible to keep compatibility without changing existing storageClasses when upgrading.

 Pros: